hamedtorky/hamedtorky/README.md

-# Hi there 👋, I'm Hamed Torky
+# Hi there 👋, I'm Hamed Torki

 Welcome to my GitHub profile!
 I'm passionate about technology, software development, and building impactful solutions.